Federal Perkins LoanPage address: http://www.mnsu.edu/campushub/loans/perkins/

 - Complete Perkins Entrance Loan Counseling.

-- Complete Federal Perkins Promissory Note from Student Financial Services.
+- Complete Federal Perkins Loan Master Promissory Note.

-*only applies to students who have been awarded a Federal Perkins Loan on their official award letter from Student Financial Services.
+*only applies to students who have been awarded a Federal Perkins Loan from Minnesota State University, Mankato.